Natemen96/GPS_Sim/README.md

 - [x] Covert .m to .py
 - [x] Hunt down source(s)
 - [x] Figure out what the expected inputs and outputs were
-- [ ] Implementation of other Algorithms on paper
+- [ ] Implementations of other Algorithms on paper
 - [ ] Get creative

 <!-- ### Completed Column ✓